Building your well-being house: the power of self-care.

 0

-Self-care can significantly improve your mental health in several ways:
+The impact of self-care on mental health: Self-care can significantly improve your mental health in several ways:

 Reduces cortisol levels: Chronic stress can elevate cortisol levels, leading to anxiety, depression, and other mental health issues.
 Engaging in self-care activities can help reduce cortisol and promote relaxation.